-Alex Guillien is entering his second year as Strength Coach/Instructor at Dakota State University.
-Last year, he served as a Graduate Assistant as a Strength and Conditioning Coach.
-He completed his MSET program last year.
+Alex Guillien is entering his third year as Strength Coach/Instructor at Dakota State University.
+He served as a Graduate Assistant as a Strength and Conditioning Coach in 2013.

 Prior to coaching at DSU, Guillien spent a summer as an intern at the University of Northern Iowa.
-He helped with football, volleyball and men's basketball.
-His undergraduate studies were in Exercise Science at Winona State University (Minn.).
-He also served as intern Strength Coach at Winona State.
-Guillien played two years of Junior College Basketball at Rochester Community and Technical College prior to attending Winona State University.
+He assisted the Division I sports of football, volleyball and men's basketball.
+His undergraduate studies were in Exercise Science at Winona State University (Minn.) where he served as an intern.
+Guillien played two years of Junior College basketball at Rochester Community and Technical College prior to attending Winona State University.

 Guillien is a native of Caledonia, Minn.

 Sports Shieldz Offensive Coordinator/Wide Receivers Coach

 Recruiting Areas: Sioux Falls, Iowa, Florida, Wisconsin, Missouri, Illinois, Indiana

 E-mail: Coach Hottle

-Jared Hottle begins his third season coaching with Dakota State University football team.
-He is be the team's special teams coordinator as well as wide receivers coach.
+Jared Hottle begins his fourth season coaching with Dakota State University football team.
+He is the team's offensive coordinator as well as wide receivers coach.
 Hottle went to Central College where he was a student assistant for the football team assisting with offensive line for a year and defensive backs for three years.
 In addition to coaching duties, he also assisted in coordinating video as well as assisting in both in and out-of-season recruiting for the Dutch.

 Hottle was an Economics and Political Science double major while at Central.
-He completed his Master's degree in Educational Technology from Dakota State University last December.
+He completed his Master's degree in Educational Technology from Dakota State University in December of 2014.